-This option is all about combining best of the above two options so that advantages of both could get exploited.
+This option is all about combining the best of the above two options so that the advantages of both could get exploited.
 Here you get the legwork involving manual reading and analysis of the patents by external analysts while the insight derivation task is done internally.

 How is this possible?
-Well, in this option, you don’t get a traditional static report in excel sheet or a power point presentation.
+Well, in this option, you don’t get a traditional static report in excel sheet or a powerpoint presentation.
 On the other hand, an outsourcing team gets you an online dashboard built at the backend of which is a small database of patent set you asked an outsourcing team to analyze.

 Further, your in-house team can direct an outsourced team to regularly update backend data as per their requirement.
 This will avoid the customization problem which uses to be there in the static report.
 In such a system, the brains (IP team) and the brawns (external analyst with manual analysis capabilities) work in tandem to give the correct picture to the upper management.